profjuvii/todo-list-app/README.md

 ## Setup and Running

 1. **Backend**:
-   - Navigate to the `backend/` folder:
+   - Navigate to the `server/` folder:
      ```bash
-     cd backend
+     cd server
      ```
    - Install Node.js if it is not already installed on your system: [Node.js Official Website](https://nodejs.org/en).
    - Install the necessary dependencies: